 The days of simply offering competitive salaries and benefits packages are over.
 For example, Millennials are looking for growth potential and the opportunity to learn new skills.
 They are not only seeking salary and job titles.

-Companies need to adapt by using recruiting practices that will appeal to the way Millennials job search.
+Companies need to adapt by using recruiting strategies that will appeal to Millennials.
 They seek jobs online, through job boards, and social media–but still use personal contacts and print media.
-What is a huge difference in the way Millennials job search is how much more likely they are to trust reviews and feedback from current employees on review sites, such as Glassdoor than rely on the word of the recruiter or senior leadership.
+What is a huge difference in the way Millennials job search is how much more likely they are to trust reviews and feedback from current employees on review sites, such as Glassdoor, than rely on the word of the recruiter or senior leadership.

 Millennial candidates are also likely to be more candid with their recruiters about what they are looking for.
 This openness can be disarming for people who are used to guarded behavior in work (and interview) situations–but it can benefit you in your recruitment.

 Millennials are seeking meaningful perks that affect their lives–they choose workplace satisfaction overcompensation.
 76% of Millennials in the workforce say that they would be more likely to accept a job that offered college loan repayment assistance.
 Some companies are more creative with their perks, like paying part of the premium for pet insurance or by offering onsite physical and mental wellness programs.
 Flexibility is another popular perk.
-One company even offers money towards staff weddings!
 Are you offering any of these?
 Are there others that make sense for your company, keeping in mind the needs and concerns of Millennials?

 Remember Millennials want to make an impact in this world.
 Perhaps consider offering paid volunteer days or charitable opportunities as a team.
 The team days benefit both the local community and your company.